-SYMBOL SWITCH DESCRIPTION \bigotimes Stop Switch Press the bottom of the switch (RUN) to allow the engine to start and run.
+SYMBOL SWITCH DESCRIPTION 1 Audio Control Switch The Audio Control Switch allows users to control the audio system features from the left control block. $\bigotimes$ Stop Switch Press the bottom of the switch (RUN) to allow the engine to start and run.
 Press the top of the switch (STOP) to stop the engine.
-See page 28.
-(F) Starter Switch Use the starter switch to start the eng-ine.
+See page 35. ( \$ ) Starter Switch Use the starter switch to start the engine.
 The engine stop/run switch must be in the RUN position.
-See page 28. Ċ Power Switch The power switch is located above the instrument gauge.
-Press and release the power switch to enable or disable all electrical power to the vehicle.
-See page 27. \bigcirc Toggle Switch Use the right-hand switch to navigate through menus or accept dialog boxes on Ride CommandTM display.
-Use the left-hand switch to back out of menus, decline dialog boxes, hang up phone calls, and toggle through display screens.
-See page 23.
+See page 35. $\bigcirc$ Power Switch Press and release the power switch to enable or disable all electrical power to the vehicle.
+See page 34. Ð Left-Hand Trigger Switch Use the left-hand switch to back out of menus, decline dialog boxes, hang up phone calls, and toggle through display screens.
+See page 33. $\checkmark$ Right-Hand Trigger Switch Use the right-hand switch to navigate through menus or accept dialog boxes on Ride Command display.